jeffmikels/mattermost_api_dart/mattermost_api_generated/doc/MattermostChannelsApi.md

 // Configure client with HTTP Bearer authorization and string token:
 // client = MattermostApiClient(
 //   basePath: 'https://your-server.tld/api/v4',
-//   authentication: MattermostHttpBearerAuthentication('YOUR TOKEN'),
+//   authentication: MMHttpBearerAuthentication('YOUR TOKEN'),
 // );
 // Configure client with HTTP Bearer authorization and function returning a string:
 // client = MattermostApiClient(
 //   basePath: 'https://your-server.tld/api/v4',
-//   authentication: MattermostHttpBearerAuthentication(()=>'ACCESS TOKEN FROM FUNCTION'),
+//   authentication: MMHttpBearerAuthentication(()=>'ACCESS TOKEN FROM FUNCTION'),
 // );
 late MattermostApiClient client;

 // Configure client with HTTP Bearer authorization and string token: client = MattermostApiClient(
   basePath: 'https://your-server.tld/api/v4',
-  authentication: MattermostHttpBearerAuthentication('YOUR TOKEN'),
+  authentication: MMHttpBearerAuthentication('YOUR TOKEN'),
 );

-final MattermostSearchAllChannelsRequest mattermostSearchAllChannelsRequest = MattermostSearchAllChannelsRequest(); // MattermostSearchAllChannelsRequest | The search terms and logic to use in the search. final bool systemConsole = true; // bool | Is the request from system_console.
+final MMSearchAllChannelsRequest mMSearchAllChannelsRequest = MMSearchAllChannelsRequest(); // MMSearchAllChannelsRequest | The search terms and logic to use in the search. final bool systemConsole = true; // bool | Is the request from system_console.
 If this is set to true, it filters channels by the logged in user.

 try {
-  final result = await client.channels.searchAllChannels(mattermostSearchAllChannelsRequest, systemConsole);
+  final result = await client.channels.searchAllChannels(mMSearchAllChannelsRequest, systemConsole);
   print(result);
 } catch (e) {
   print('Exception when calling MattermostChannelsApi->searchAllChannels: $e\n');